antonkomarev/jwt-doc/introduction/the-framework.md

   * `web-token/jwt-experimental`: All experimental features

 {% hint style="warning" %}
-We highly recommend the use of the dedicated package instead installing the whole JWT Framork
+We highly recommend the use of the dedicated package instead installing the whole JWT Framework.
 {% endhint %}